 Another example: You drove for many years, but you chose not to renew your license several years ago.
 You’ve decided to renew your license and drive for Uber.
 Do you qualify?
 Yes, if you reactivate your license.
 Uber will see that your motor vehicle record shows many years of driving experience, so as long as you reactivate your license and get insurance, you qualify.

-Uber doesn’t count your international driving experience, so even if you’ve driven internationally for many years, you still need to have a US license for at least one year.
+Uber doesn’t count international driving experience, so even if you’ve driven internationally for many years, you still need to have a US license for at least one year.

 In-state license plates with current registration